adamkss/Conta-AI/replit.md

 **API Structure**
 - RESTful API endpoints under `/api` prefix
-- `POST /api/chat` - Accepts user messages and calls OpenAI Responses API with web search
+- `POST /api/chat` - Accepts user messages with sessionId and calls OpenAI Responses API with web search
+  - Includes sessionId in request body for user identification
+  - Calls dummy function with message and sessionId (placeholder for future processing)
+  - Retrieves conversation history for the session from storage
+  - Passes full conversation history to OpenAI for context-aware responses
-- `GET /api/messages` - Retrieves message history from storage
+- `GET /api/messages` - Retrieves message history from storage filtered by sessionId
+  - Requires sessionId as query parameter
+  - Returns only messages for the specified session
 - Integrated with OpenAI's gpt-5-mini model with reasoning enabled (medium effort)
 - Web search tool enabled for accessing up-to-date information
 - System prompt configured for helpful AI assistant behavior
 - Fallback error handling when API key is not configured

+**Conversation Memory**
+- Conversation history is maintained per session
+- All past messages for a session are included in OpenAI API calls
+- OpenAI Responses API input parameter accepts array of message objects for context
+- Format: `[{ role: "user", content: "..." }, { role: "assistant", content: "..." }]`
+- Enables multi-turn conversations with full context awareness

 **Data Storage Pattern**
 - Abstract `IStorage` interface defines data access methods
 - `MemStorage` class provides in-memory implementation for development
-- Storage layer supports users and messages
+- Storage layer supports users and messages with session-based filtering
+- Messages are filtered by sessionId to ensure session isolation
+- `getMessages(sessionId)` returns only messages for the specified session
 - Designed for easy migration to database-backed storage using Drizzle ORM

 **Request/Response Handling**